progmatix21/Briefly/README.md

 as part of your summary.
 Experiment with lower values for tighter summaries.
 - Higher values of `passes` tends to give more stable/repeatable and larger summaries across multiple invocations.
+- Use the `-i` or `--include_context` option to include context before and after a summary line.
+This helps add 'continuity' to the summary.
+Note that the context may not necessarily be part of the summary.

 # Installation requirements